eunice-f/DexRemo/README.md

 <div class="section">
 <h2>Abstract</h2>
 <p>
-We introduce DexRemo, an open three-finger hand with modular three-axis fingertip force sensing and a wrist-frame multi-finger force representation, together with a nine-task contact-rich removal manipulation suite spanning adhesive detachment, cleaning, self-cleaning, and occluded retrieval.
+We introduce DexRemo, an open three-finger hand with modular three-axis fingertip force sensing and a wrist-frame multi-finger force representation, together with a nine-task contact-rich removal manipulation task set spanning adhesive detachment, cleaning, self-cleaning, and occluded retrieval.
 We evaluate a unified ACT-based imitation learning policy conditioned on RGB, joint state, and wrist-frame fingertip forces under strict success criteria and held-out real-robot tests, and use controlled ablations to quantify the contribution of wrist-frame force sensing in sequential contact interactions under uncertainty.
 </p>

 <div class="kpi">